s9y/s9y.github.io/docs/developers/code-primer.md

 * $serendipity['defaultTemplate']: Which template directory to use for fallback chaining (see below) (default "2k111")
 * $serendipity['template_backend']: Which backend template to use when none is configured (default "2k11")
 * $serendipity['backendBlogtitleFirst'']: If true, the page titles of backend pages will have the form "blog title | backend section name" instead of "backend section name | blog title" (default false)
+* $serendipity['dashboardCommentsLimit']: How many comments to show in the dashboard overview (default 5)
+* $serendipity['dashboardEntriesLimit']: How many future entries and drafts to show in the dashboard overview (default 5)
 * $serendipity['languages']: Holds an array of available languages
 * $serendipity['calendars']: Holds an array of available calendar types (gregorian and persian by default)
 * $serendipity['charsets']: Holds an array of supported charsets (native and UTF-8 by default)